Maverick0351a/Oscillink/README.md

 - Terms of Service: [`docs/TERMS.md`](docs/TERMS.md)
 - Privacy Policy: [`docs/PRIVACY.md`](docs/PRIVACY.md)
 - Data Processing Addendum (DPA): [`docs/DPA.md`](docs/DPA.md)

+### Patent and OSS usage (FAQ)

+- Does “patent pending” affect my use?
+	- No. Oscillink is open source under Apache‑2.0.
+You can use, modify, and distribute the software under that license.
+Apache‑2.0 includes an explicit patent license to practice the Work as contributed.
+See `LICENSE` for details.
+- Why mention a patent at all?
+	- Transparency and virtual marking.
+Our filing is primarily defensive—to deter bad‑faith, closed duplications and protect the project’s ability to go to market—not to restrict good‑faith OSS adoption.
+- Can I use Oscillink commercially?
+	- Yes, Apache‑2.0 permits commercial use.
+Please also review our Terms for brand, cloud, and service usage.

 ## Privacy & data handling